spacetelescope/ramp_simulator/README.md

 A detailed description of how the code works, as well as the inputs required, is given in the accompanying documentation.

+The script is called with a single argument; the name of the input parameter file, which is a yaml file: python ramp_simulator.py input_params.yaml

 The output is a single multiaccum integration which can be immediately run through the JWST calibration pipeline.